Eprosartan Mesylate (ep-roe-SAR-tan MES-i-late)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to eprosartan, or if you are pregnant.
+Do not use this medicine if you have had an allergic reaction to eprosartan, or if you are pregnant.
+Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 How to Use This Medicine